8base/boost/README.md

 ### Using with fontawesome
-At the first you need to add install aswesome font to the index.html [as described in the fontawesome docs](https://fontawesome.com/start).
+At the first you need to add install awesome font to the index.html [as described in the fontawesome docs](https://fontawesome.com/start).

 ```js
 import { BoostProvider, createTheme } from '@8base/boost';